 The Beretta Nano BU9 is easy to conceal, use, and maintain.
 It is an accurate and reliable sub-compact pistol that has the power to stop any perpetrator.
 Will I recommend this pistol?
 The answer is a resounding “hell yeah!”
 You can get the Beretta Nano for right around $400 or even less.

-Watch this video to learn more about the Beretta Nano and check out how it performs in the range!
+Watch this video below by hickok45 to learn more about the Beretta Nano and how it performs in the range:

 Deep concealment will not be an issue for the Beretta Nano.
 It is definitely one of the best sub-compact pistols for home defense and personal protection.
 The design may not be groundbreaking, you might even see much better pistols in the near future but for now, the Nano is a perfect option in an increasingly populous niche.

-Editor’s Note – This post was originally published in June 2015 and has been updated for quality and relevancy.
+Editor’s Note – This post was originally published on June 21, 2017 and has been updated for quality and relevancy.